|Air Pollution Control Program fact sheet||

 In 2016, the United States settled complaints against Volkswagen AG, et al. The settlement resolved claims that Volkswagen violated the Clean Air Act by selling approximately 590,000 vehicles with 2.0- and 3.0-liter diesel engines having emission defeat devices.
-The vehicles are from model years 2009 to 2016.
+The vehicles were from model years 2009 to 2016.
 As part of their engine control modules, the vehicles contained computer algorithms and calibrations that caused emission control systems to perform differently during testing to guarantee passing scores.

 The U.S. Clean Air Act and the Missouri Air Conservation Law protect human health and the environment.
 Volkswagen violated the laws by failing to control emissions from its light-duty diesel vehicles, thus emitting harmful pollutants.
-Exhaust from the affected VW vehicles contain concentrations of nitrogen oxides (NOx) up to 40 times EPA’s standard, according to the federal agency.
+Exhaust from the affected VW vehicles contained concentrations of nitrogen oxides (NOx) up to 40 times the federal standard, according to the U.S. Environmental Protection Agency (EPA).
 NOx is a precursor of ground-level ozone, the pollutant of most concern in Missouri.
 Some areas in Missouri either violate or come close to violating EPA’s national standard for ground-level ozone.

 The settlement consists of multiple agreements and requires Volkswagen to take certain actions, such as paying $2.9 billion to a national environmental mitigation trust.
 Beneficiaries — in this case, states — must use their shares to fund specific projects that reduce emissions of NOx from mobile sources.
 Read more at epa.gov/enforcement/volkswagen-clean-air-act-civil-settlement#investment.

-What is Missouri’s role?
+What is the department's role?
 How much does the state expect to receive?

 The Missouri Department of Natural Resources is the state’s lead agency.
 The department will administer funds to eligible individuals, companies, governments and other entities to reduce air pollution from mobile sources.
 Missouri expects to receive more than $41 million.
 VW sold approximately 7,500 of these vehicles in Missouri, according to Sept.
 1, 2014, registration data from the Missouri Department of Revenue.
-Missouri's share of the settlement proceeds corresponds to the percentage of vehicles sold in the state.
+Missouri's share of trust funds corresponds to the percentage of vehicles sold in the state.